AYCEdemo/emptyx16/src/emptyx16.md

 4   ID2/RES 9   Key/+5V 14  VSync        | 15  14  13  12  11 |
 5   Ground  10  Ground  15  ID3/SCL       --------------------
 ```
-NOTE: In interlaced RGB mode, only composite sync signal is output in pin 13;
+NOTE: In display modes with a composite sync, the sync signal is only output in
-pin 14 will always output ground.
+pin 13; pin 14 will always output ground.

 ### Composite Out (Yellow RCA Connector)
 ```